THE ASIA MINOR TRAGEDY: AN EYE-WITNESS TESTIMONY

 After hearing that Kemalist forces were about to burn his home town, he notified his friends and relatives and told them to abandon the village, while at the same time he organised the transfer of medicine and equipment from 7 hospitals by loading them onto wagons and transporting them to Greece along with the fleeing town-folk.

 The Turkish administration had a list of 300 people who were wanted for treason, and one of those on that list was Michail Angelou.
 It was for that reason that he didn’t want to publish his memoirs until after his death and was unable to visit his homeland.
 Angelou moved to Edessa, Greece and opened his own pharmacy and became the president of the Pharmaceutical group of Edessa.
 He died in 1968 aged 86.

 His memoirs were published in 2013 under the title ‘Asia Minor Tragedy: An eye-witness testimony’ (Η Μικρασιατική Τραγωδία: Υπ’ αυτόπτου μάρτυρος. Αυτοβιογραφική μαρτυρία) with an introduction by Vlassis Agtzidis.
-It is a valuable resource on the massacre of Greeks in the Nicomedia region during the genocide period written by a member of the Kemalist army.
+It is a valuable resource on the massacre of Greeks in the Bithynia region during the genocide written by a member of the Kemalist army.

 Michail Angelou with a war medal awarded to him by the Austrians for his

 efforts while serving in the Ottoman Army in the battle of Gallipoli (1915).